aodhanlutetiae/openwhyd/README.md

 Notebook that manipulates the timestamp data that's included in the log and shows user engagement over the time period of the log.

-I have tried and failed with some other algorithsm:
+I have tried and failed with some other algorithms:
 Frequent Pattern Growth, Association Rule Mining, Bayesian Personalised Ranking